-Paul Anglin has worked as a tenured Associate Professor at the University of Guelph (Department of Marketing and Consumer Studies, College of Business and Economics) since 2005.
+Paul Anglin joined the University of Guelph in 2005 and is a Full Professor.
 Before that, he worked in Canada and the United States, as well as being a visiting scholar in Poland and Singapore.
 He holds a Ph.D. from the University of Western Ontario in Economic Theory.

 His best known research focuses on issues related to the processes of buying and selling property, with a special emphasis on “time-on-market” and on the role of real estate agents.
 He has contributed ideas to a diverse set of topics including price dynamics, price indices, information asymmetry and physics.
 His work, using both empirical and analytical methods, has been published in leading refereed journals such as the Journal of Political Economy, Canadian Journal of Economics, Canadian Public Policy, Real Estate Economics, Journal of Real Estate Finance and Economics, Journal of Real Estate Research and many others.
 He is a member of the Editorial Board for Real Estate Economics, for which AREUEA awarded him one of their best referee awards in 2007.
 More than 40 academic journals and research associations from around the world have asked for his opinion on papers and research proposals.
 He is currently studying questions related to corporate governance, to whether a seller should use an auction or a bargaining process to set a selling price and to the best methodology for studying how long it takes to sell property.